lipsworld/jgame/README.md

 * demo.js - add a simple question/answer dialogue option.
 This is probably the wrong way to do it, but we'll work out the right way later
 * jgame.js - introduce a second set of controls, and support a "talk to" action which triggers a mode change on the scene so that it starts to issue Talk controls rather than Navigate controls

+## Step 19: Implement a basic conversation mode

+In the previous step we introduced a conversation control, though it didn't work.
+Here we implement the ability to have a basic conversation, and to leave that conversation.

+* jgame.js - Define jgame.converse which runs the conversation, and add event handlers to the conversation control to interact with that method